Competent counseling practice is informed and guided by theory. The School Counseling

-The program includes a counseling practicum (200 hours) and an internship (600 hours) totaling 800 hours of supervised counseling practice, and course work related to each of the CACREP core areas.
+The program includes a counseling practicum (100 hours) and an internship (600 hours) totaling 700 hours of supervised counseling practice, and course work related to each of the CACREP core areas.
 Licensed Professional Counselors (LPC) in Montana must complete a 60-credit master's degree, which includes six credits of practicum and an internship experience, and 3000 hours of supervised counseling experience (1500 hours must be completed after graduation).
 If school counseling students complete an additional 12 credits they may apply for licensure as a licensed professional counselor with the Board of Social Work Examiners and Professional Counselors after completing post-graduate, supervised counseling experience in the field.
-Students acquire 800 hours (1000 hours with a second practicum) of supervised counseling experience prior to graduation, which can be applied to the 3000 hours of supervised experience needed prior to licensure.
+Students acquire 700 hours of supervised counseling experience prior to graduation, which can be applied to the 3000 hours of supervised experience needed prior to licensure.

 In addition to providing a core foundation in the profession of counseling, the School Counseling program promotes the development of a school counseling program based upon national standards developed by the American School Counselor Association (ASCA) through a variety of didactic and applied course experiences.